A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

-\begin{proof} The structure of the model is similar to the one in \cite{liu-nain92optimal-polling}, and the result we seek is the same as \cite[Prop.~4.2]{liu-nain92optimal-polling}.
-There, the model is a centrally scheduled system of queues, with i.i.d. service times, \emph{non zero} i.i.d. queue switching times\footnote{In polling literature, switching/switchover times refer to the time wasted while the server switches from one queue to another.}, and knowledge of $\left\lbrace Q_i(t-V_{i,t}^\pi),~1\leq i\leq N\right\rbrace$.
-Since switching times are nonzero, by exhaustively serving a queue the per packet switching time is reduced, rather than switching away from a non-empty queue and then switching back to it in order to complete the service of the remaining packets.
-However, a crucial assumption in \cite{liu-nain92optimal-polling} is that the scheduler instantaneously obtains the queue length of every queue to which it switches.
+\begin{IEEEproof}[Proof Sketch] The structure of the model is similar to the one in \cite{liu-nain92optimal-polling}, and the result we seek is the same as \cite[Prop.~4.2]{liu-nain92optimal-polling}.
+There, the model is a centrally scheduled system of queues, with i.i.d. service times, \emph{nonzero} i.i.d. queue switchover times , and knowledge of $\left\lbrace Q_i(t-V_{i,t}^\pi),~1\leq i\leq N\right\rbrace$.
+Since switching times are nonzero, by exhaustively serving a queue the per packet switching time is reduced, rather than switching away from a nonempty queue and then switching back to it in order to complete the service of the remaining packets.
+However, a {crucial assumption} in \cite{liu-nain92optimal-polling} is that the scheduler instantaneously obtains the queue length of every queue to which it switches.
 This is important since this limits their study to schedulers that never waste time attempting to serve empty queues, since, upon finding a queue empty, the scheduler is assumed to immediately switch away to another queue.

-In our system, all queues can observe the empty or non empty status of a transmitter whenever it is allowed to transmit.
+In our system, all queues can observe the empty or nonempty status of a transmitter whenever it is allowed to transmit.
 However, while there are \emph{no explicit switching times}, due to decentralized scheduling, at switching instants, time could be wasted by switching to empty queues, although other nonempty queues exist.
-In Sec.\ref{AppendixProofOfPropNonIdlingAndExhOpt} in the Appendix, we extend the stochastic coupling argument in \cite{liu-nain92optimal-polling} to establish the same result as in \cite[Prop.~4.2]{liu-nain92optimal-polling}. \end{proof}
+In \cite[Sec.~4.2]{mohan-etal21low-delay-iot}, we extend the coupling argument in \cite{liu-nain92optimal-polling} to establish this result. \end{IEEEproof} \textbf{Implication for a distributed scheduling policy.} Prop.~\ref{propNonIdlingAndExhOpt} leads to the following simplification for the distributed scheduling problem.
+Since it is optimal for an incumbent to serve its queue in a non-idling and exhaustive manner, a switching decision needs to be made only when the incumbent's queue becomes empty.
+Thus, once an incumbent is chosen, we only need a distributed mechanism for all nodes to determine the time $t$ at which the incumbent's queue becomes empty.
+At such a $t$, based on the common information $V^{\pi}_j(t), 1 \leq j \leq N$ (where, of course, the element corresponding to the just past incumbent would be 0) the next incumbent needs to be selected in a distributed manner.
+We answer this question in Sec.~\ref{secDelayOptimalityInSymmetricSystems} and Prop.~\ref{propSLEQunequal}. \begin{rem} We are now working with \emph{truly common} information unlike \eqref{eqn:historyHybridInformation} where $Q^\pi_{\pi^q_{t-1}}(t),$ was known only to the incumbent. \end{rem}